supertokens/supertokens-go/README.md

 Learn more at https://supertokens.io

 ## Documentation
 To see documentation, please click [here](https://supertokens.io/docs/go/installation).

+## Contributing
+Please see the [CONTRIBUTING.md](https://github.com/supertokens/supertokens-go/blob/master/CONTRIBUTING.md) file for instructions.

 ## Contact us
 For any queries, or support requests, please email us at team@supertokens.io, or join our [Discord](supertokens.io/discord) server.